lixiang-tech/Solidity-/README.md

 code .
 ```
 # Writing and compiling smart contracts
-## 1.Create a file inside the contracts called Token.sol.
+## 1.Create a file inside the ./contracts directory called Token.sol.
 Paste the code below into the file
 ```shell
 //SPDX-License-Identifier: UNLICENSED